FredaXin/blog_posts/creating_functions_for_EDA.md

 EDA and Data Cleaning is rarely a one-time, linear process: you might find yourself going back to earlier sections and modifying the way you treat the dataset quite often.
-One way to speed up this process is to recycle some of your code if you find yourself use them over and over again.This is why we should create functions to automate the repetitive parts of EDA and Data Cleaning.
+One way to speed up this process is to recycle some of the code if you find yourself use them over and over again.This is why we should create functions to automate the repetitive parts of EDA and Data Cleaning.
 Another benefit of using functions in the EDA and Data Cleaning is to eliminate the